FlyingFish34/FlyingFish34/README.md

 # Hello there 👋
-I'm Gabriel, a full time computer science student at Polytechnique Montréal.
+I'm Gabriel, a full time Computer Science Student at Polytechnique Montréal.
 Over the years, I've learned languages like Java, Python and C++.
 My interests are AI, cloud computing and backend development.

 ---